 Adequate risk assessments should be undertaken of pupils who persistently display high levels of aggression and violence in school/college, and the details of those risk assessments should be shared with relevant staff, particularly when pupils move school/college.
-Pupils and staff are being put at risk where a school/college fails to undertake an appropriate risk assessment, implement suitable control measures, share adequate information with staff about violent and disruptive pupils, and use the sanctions available when necessary.
-The Scottish Government advises that:
+Pupils and staff are being put at risk where the employer fails to undertake an appropriate risk assessment, implement suitable control measures, share adequate information with staff about violent and disruptive pupils, and use the sanctions available when necessary.